Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 EOF

-This scales cleanly — each user gets their own policy scoped to their path, admins never touch raw cert files after initial generation, and Vault's audit log gives you a complete record of every credential access.
+Each user gets their own policy scoped to their path.
+Admins never touch raw cert files after initial generation, and Vault's audit log gives you a complete record of every credential access.

 Rolling Back